-The sun was shining and the morning was fresh and new.
-We had begun the habit of getting up pretty early, and thus enjoying some of the best weather, and most peaceful times and giving us the scope for some long, action-packed days.
+The sun was shining in Yosemite Valley and the morning was fresh and new.
+We had begun the habit of getting up pretty early.
+This meant we enjoyed some of the best weather.
+It was also the most peaceful time of day, giving us the scope for some long, action-packed days.
 Breakfast was adequate and substantial.
-Next stop was the general store at the hotel for restocking the water supply and acquiring the raw material for a packed lunch.
+Next stop was the general store at the hotel.
+We needed to restock the water supply and acquire the raw material for a packed lunch.
 How very English – sandwiches, Pringles and soft drinks.
 And the gas station in El Portal was open, so now we’ve enough juice to venture to most parts of the park.

 By the time we got back and did some planning over our lunch and decided that today would be the best day for going to see some big trees.
 We hadn’t really decided where we were headed the following day except that we wanted to exit the park over the Tioga Road.
-We decided this was a long day if combined with going to Mariposa Grove, so off we went.
+This would be a long day if combined with going to Mariposa Grove.
+So trees today, gone tomorrow.

 Their only real natural cause of death is boredom.
 Trees have a high boredom threshold so a good one will last a few millennia, but eventually they kind of just drop off to sleep and fall over.
 After this their roots can no longer get up and go to the shops to buy food, so they starve.
 But you wouldn’t want to try to dig a grave for one, so they just lie on the ground for another few millennia while a whole forest ecosystem flourishes around the abandoned trunk.

 Back home at the hotel saw us munching away in the bar and sampling what to us was a bit of a novelty beer – Newcastle Brown Ale out of a barrel.
 This is only the second time I’ve seen it drawn from a barrel, and the other time was 8 years earlier in Flagstaff, Arizona.
-In England, even in Newcastle, it normally comes in a pint sized bottle with a half pint sized glass.
-The brewery produces special double sized beer mats so you can keep your glass and bottle close together.
+In England, even in Newcastle, it normally comes in a pint-sized bottle with a half pint-sized glass.
+I mean, it’s no longer brewed anywhere near its hometown, but it’s still rare to see it served from barrels.
+The clear glass pint-sized bottle is the delivery mechanism of choice.
+The brewery used to produce special double-sized beer mats so you can keep your glass and bottle close together.

 I seem to remember a fairly long discussion with the barmaid about nothing in particular, and then retiring to bed with the happy glow of people who drank more beer than was strictly necessary.
 Let’s get some sleep, tomorrow we’re off exploring again.